znittzel/php_name_generator/README.md

 # PhpNameGenerator
 A small random name generator.
-Generates name based on givin minimum and maximum lenghts.
+Generates names based on givin minimum and maximum lenghts.
 These are not "real" names, just randomly selected characters creating a word.
 Perfect when creating a name for an application.

 ```php
 <?php